RaphaelHebert/nsdpy/READMEmain.txt

-        -the script creates a set from the taxids in the dict returned by the taxids function, then cast it to a list -the completetaxo function is called with the list of unique TaxIDs and the API key (if provided) as INPUTS -the function use the efetch E-utility to search the taxonomy database, its returns a dictionnary with the TaxIDs as keys and their Lineage, Name and Division listed as values
+        -the script creates a set from the taxids in the dict returned by the taxids function, then cast it to a list -the completetaxo function is called with the list of unique TaxIDs and the API key (if provided) as INPUTS -the function use the efetch E-utility to search the taxonomy database, its returns a dictionnary with the TaxIDs as keys and their Lineage, Name and Division listed as values the dispatch key depends on the option selected for the classification (-kpls) Featuretable
-            Featuretable
-        -call the function feattable with webenv, count, query_key and API key (if provided) values as INPUTS -the function uses efetch E-utility to search the nuccore (=nucleotide) database and retreive the results as a Featuretable
+        -call the function feattable
+        -the function uses efetch E-utility to search the nuccore (=nucleotide) database and retreive the results as a Featuretable in text format, then call the extract function with this result.

-    The function prints a text file with the feature table The function outputs the file name of the printed text file ANALYSE
-            feature table
-        -the script calls the function extract with the name of the text file containing the feature table, the dictionnary outputed by taxids function and the dictionnary outputed by the completetaxo function as INPUTS
-        -the function makes a list of the sequences from the feature table and calls the function subextract -the function subextract checks if the gene is a COI eventually extracts it with its location and accession number, then from the accession number it retreive the TaxID and the Lineage information from the dictionnaries, it finaly appends the COI sequence and a description line in a fasta file.
-        -the extract function returns a list of the accession numbers for which a COI has been found and the name of the text file printed remaining accession numbers
+    The function outputs a list of the accession number for which the targeted gene(s) has been found.

-        -the script finds the taxids for which no COI has been found by substracting the list of accession number retreived from the dictionnary outputed from the taxids function and the list of accession numbers returned by the extract2 function
+        Taxo
         -the script calls the taxo function with the list of remaining accession number, the dictionnaries with the TaxIDs and taxonomy information and name of the file to append the results
         -the taxo function searches the nucleotide database using the efetch e-utility to retreive the genbank file, it sends batches of 10 (can be set to more changing the retmax variable value) accession numbers from the genbank file the taxo function looks for the COI for each accession numbers and retreive the informations: location, DNA sequences.